mahsa-mousavi/eDNAFlow/README.md

 `--lulu 'lulu.R'`: an R script to run post-clustering curation with default settings of LULU; this file has been provided and must be present in the same directory as other scripts; by default eDNAFlow will be looking for this file.

 `--minMatch_lulu '84'`: "A minimum threshold (minimum_match) of sequence similarity for considering any OTU as an error of another.
 This setting should be adjusted so higher threshold is employed for genetic markers with little variation and/or few expected PCR and sequencing errors (See LULU paper; page 7 - Frøslev et al., 2017)".
-If you need to change any other default parameter of LULU you can adjust the line 12 of lulu.R file directly.
+If you need to change any other default parameter of LULU you can adjust the line 12 of lulu.R file directly; Default is 84

 ##### Choice of USEARCH32 vs USEARCH64